South Dock Bridge

-- 2017-2018: Stage 2 design.
-Bascule lifting bridge design agreed.
+- 2016-2018: Stage 2 design.
 Ongoing engagement with stakeholders including stage 2 public consultation.

 - 2019: Stage 3 design.
 Ongoing engagement with stakeholders.
 Planning pre-application.

-The timelines are only guides and subject to change.
+Please note that the timelines are only for guidance and could be subject to further change.

 Project contact details

-If you have any queries regarding South Dock Bridge, please contact the Infrastructure Planning team:
+If you have any queries regarding South Dock Bridge, please contact the Project team: